Foster Grandparent Program

 The Foster Grandparent Program (FGP) offers volunteer opportunities to limited-income persons age 55 and older.
-Foster Grandparents provide one-on-one assistance to children with special and exceptional needs for at least 15 hours a week.
+Foster Grandparents provide one-to-one assistance to children with special and exceptional needs for at least 15 hours a week.

-FGP volunteers in North Florida serve at public schools, schools for special needs children, pediatric units, day care centers and teenage parent programs.
-The Foster Grandparents:
+FGP volunteers in North Florida serve at public schools, schools for special needs children, pediatric units, and day care centers.
+Foster Grandparents:

 - Mentor children by listening to them, talking with them, and providing emotional support

-- Hold and care for the babies, read aloud to the young children, and act as role models.
+- Hold and care for babies, read aloud to young children, and act as role models

 Local Service Area

-FGP of North Florida recruits and places Foster Grandparents in nine counties: Calhoun, Gadsden, Gulf, Jackson, Jefferson, Leon, Liberty, Madison, and Wakulla.
+FGP of North Florida recruits and places Foster Grandparents in Gadsden, Leon, and Wakulla counties.

-Foster Grandparents receive 20 hours of pre-service orientation and training, plus four hours of in-service training each month from their sponsoring agencies or the volunteer stations.
+Foster Grandparents receive 40 hours of pre-service orientation and training, plus four hours of in-service training each month from their sponsoring agencies or volunteer stations.

 Foster Grandparents receive a modest tax-free stipend and assistance with an annual physical exam.
-While in service, they receive accident, personal and automobile liability insurance as well as assistance with daily meals and the cost of transportation.
+While in service they receive accident, personal, and automobile liability insurance as well as assistance with the cost of transportation.

 If you are interested in becoming a volunteer, please contact Jocelyne Fliger at (850) 921-5554 or firstname.lastname@example.org or apply online: Foster Grandparent Application.